-Our experienced team is here to answer all of your technical questions and help you avoid pitfalls.
+Our experienced team is here to answer all of your technical questions and to help you avoid pitfalls.
 For now, here are some of the most commonly asked questions and answers.

 Under ERISA Title I, there are various reporting and disclosure provisions needing to be met.
 One of those requirements is satisfied by the Health and Welfare (H&W) Form 5500 Annual Report.
 It is used to report information concerning employee benefit plans.
 More specifically, it is comprised of various schedules with information on the financial condition and operation of the Plan.